 Water is a good option not only for breaking your fast, but for dealing with the fast as well.
 It can help to suppress your appetite, and it will be much easier for you to not to eat during the daylight hours (2).

 Intermittent fasting allows drinking low- and zero-calorie beverages in moderate amounts.
 Tea and coffee won’t break your fast.
 However, make sure to choose unsweetened drinks without added ingredients, such as milk or heavy cream.
 A better option is to have simple green, black or herbal tea.

 Fasting can be challenging for dieters, as it is important to take care of your body.
-Make it a rule to consult a health professional before leaping into your diet.
+Make it a rule to consult a dietitian before leaping into this journey.
 In this way you’ll avoid possible risks for your health and will achieve your fitness goal much sooner.
 Take care and appreciate yourself.